The doctor prosecutors call 'a monster' pleads not guilty to sex abuse

 Toting a Bible, disgraced gymnastics doctor Larry Nassar appeared in court Thursday to plead not guilty to molesting young girls — the latest in a string of charges that led Michigan's top prosecutor to call him "a monster."

-A judge ordered Nassar held without bond — a moot point since he is already locked up without bail on federal child pornography charges and a state charge that he repeatedly molested a family friend starting when she was 6 years old.
+Nassar was ordered held without bond — a moot point since he is already locked up without bail on federal child pornography charges and a state charge that he repeatedly molested a family friend starting when she was 6 years old.

-A day earlier, Michigan Attorney General Bill Schuette outlined allegations that Nassar preyed on nine girls between the ages of 10 and 15, penetrating them with his fingers under the guise of pelvic treatments for athletic injuries.
+A day earlier, Michigan Attorney General Bill Schuette charged Nassar with 22 counts of criminal sexual conduct in the first-degree and outlined allegations that the doctor preyed on nine girls who were between the ages of 10 and 15 at the time, penetrating them with his fingers under the guise of pelvic treatments for athletic injuries.

 "This guy is disgusting.
 This guy is despicable," Schuette said.
 "He is a monster."